isabellabenabaye/isabella-b.com/content/project/community-imdb-episodes/index.md

 We can also see that the series mostly ended each season strong and that the first half of the series was generally higher rated than the second half.

-To check out the distributions of each season and visualize them in a different way, I made a beeswarm plot.
+To focus more on the distributions of each season and visualize them in a different way, I made a beeswarm plot.
 To make it, I used my visualization tool of choice, R and `ggplot2`.
-The annotated episodes are the two highest rated, season 1's episode 23 "Modern Warfare" & season 3's episode 4 "Remedial Chaos Theory", both with a rating of 9.8, along with the final episode and the last appearances of two of the core cast members.
+The annotated episodes are the two highest rated, season 1's episode 23 "Modern Warfare" & season 3's episode 4 "Remedial Chaos Theory" (both with a rating of 9.8), along with the series finale and the last appearances of two of the core cast members.

 {{< figure src="Community Episodes.png" title="" lightbox="true" >}}